mahuntington/php-notes/Nested_Models.md

 $results = pg_query("SELECT * FROM people LEFT JOIN locations ON people.home_id = locations.id");
 ```

 If you view http://localhost:8888/people, you'll see something funky.
-Some people have `NULL` ids, and other rows have unexpected `id` columns.
+Some people have 0 ids, and other rows have unexpected `id` columns.
 The reason for this can be discovered by looking back in `psql` at our previous `LEFT JOIN` statement results.
 You'll notice there are two `id` columns, one for the `people` table and one for `locations` table.
-When PHP attempts to convert a row into an object, when it reads the `people` table's `id` column, creates an `id` property for the object.
+When PHP attempts to convert a row into an object, it reads the `people` table's `id` column and creates an `id` property for the object.
 It then goes through, adding `name`, `age`, and `home_id` properties.
 It then reaches the `id` column for the `locations` table and overwrites the `id` property on the `$row_object` with the value from the `id` column of the `locations` table.

 To fix this, we can alter our SQL statement to rename one or both of the id columns.
 Let's rename the `id` column from the `locations` table.